admiller125/Credit_Risk_Analysis/README.md

 ### Purpose

 In this project, 2019 loan data was imported and transformed to provide useful numerical data.
 Then the target class (loan status) was split from the rest of the data.
-Additionally, in order to improve the class imbalance the data was prepared using naive oversampling, SMOTE oversampling, undersampling, and combination over and under sampling using SMOTEEN.
+Additionally, in order to improve the class imbalance the data was prepared using naive oversampling, SMOTE oversampling, undersampling, and combination over and under sampling using SMOTEENN.
 Logistic regression was performed on all of these data sets.
 Random forrest and an ensemble method called adaptive boosting was used to create additional models.
 An accuracy score, a confusion matrix, and a classification report was generated for each of these models to determine which would be the best method of determining which loans would be repaid.